Highlights cells that changed, coloring differently for increasing, decreasing, and non-numeric cells.

 As

-nofillStyle, but for numeric cells that decrease in value.
-Default has black text, light green foreground.
+change_color, but for numeric cells that decrease in value.
+Defaults to light green ("#C6EFCE")